 Ian Andrews (Art Editor & Photographer)

 Always back up images as quickly as possible on computer, then reformat card on camera.

 Cedric Baker (Class Leader)

 Never format your memory cards on a computer as it increases the risk of corrupting the card.

 Cards have a lifespan, even if they are given a lifetime warranty, do replace them after some time.

-use a number of smaller capacity cards (relevant to the size of the files you are generating), and in camera format the cards you use immediately prior to a shoot.
+Use a number of smaller capacity cards (relevant to the size of the files you are generating), and in camera format the cards you use immediately prior to a shoot.

-Feel free to leave me a comment below, I’d be happy to add to this resource guide.
+Feel free to leave me a comment below, I’d be happy to update this resource guide.